DDK0428/GenPass/README.md

 # Help
 python3 genpass.py -h

-usage: generate passwords as required by the user
+usage: generate passwords as required by the user<br>

-positional arguments:
+positional arguments:<br>
   len                   define the length of the password

 options: